Positive Mental Health and Wellbeing

 Talking to children about World Events

-There are many worries about what is happening in the world right now, especially in Ukraine and Russia.
+There are many worries about what is happening in the world right now.
 Here are some useful links for families to use that will help explain what is happening at an age-appropriate level.
 If you have any worries or concerns, please get in touch with the school, and we will do all we can to help you.

 https://www.phoenixgrouphq.com/_files/ugd/bbe3de_9b3f2f5fddad41d69c809a2c116dc75e.pdf